bbaillif/bioactive_conformation_predictor/README.md

 mol = ce.mol # mol is stored in the ce
 ```

-You can create a conformer ensemble library from a list of molecule or a dictionnary {name: mol_list}:
+You can create a conformer ensemble library from a list of molecule or a dictionnary {name: mol_list} (default name is SMILES):
 ```python
 from conf_ensemble_library import ConfEnsembleLibrary mol_list = listOfConformersForAnyMolecularGraph